 Activity/Action Impact Comments Enrichment sessions All children were able to try a variety of different sports, which they wouldn't have experienced through the delivery of the PE curriculum.
-Enrichment sessions to be scheduled 3 times per year for each year group, in order to provide a broader range of sports to the children in 2024/25.
-Competitions through Wolds Partnership subscription and local links with other Primary Schools.
+Enrichment sessions to be scheduled 3 times per year, in order to provide a broader range of sports to the children in 2025/26 Competitions through Wolds Partnership subscription (when available) and local links with other Primary Schools.
 All children have been given opportunities to enter competitions, with Kidgate taking the maximum number of teams allowed, in order to give as many children as possible the opportunity to take part.
-Continue with the Wolds Partnership subscription, as it provides a wealth of opportunities for our children to take part in.
+Continue with the Wolds Partnership subscription when this is confirmed, as it provides a wealth of opportunities for our children to take part in.
 We ensure that we promote an inclusive approach to children attending competitions and it has promoted great sportsmanship outside of our school environment.
-Breakfast, lunch times and after school clubs are offered to children.
-Structure for different sports has been provided during these times, so that the opportunity for children to be active is maximized.
-The presence of the coaches, encourages more children to join in and provides extra structure to games.
-Provisions to continue on the days that Premier Education are in school.
-Further opportunities for playground games to be developed with playground leaders.
-Playground leaders and investment in equipment for lunchtime boxes.
-This provided playground leaders with the ability to promote sports amongst their peers and younger children in school.
-They are role models in sport to other children and Playground boxes have been effective in sencouraging active play.
-Boxes to be checked and equipment to be replenished if necessary.
-Playground leaders to actively encourage physical activity during continue in their roles and a new intake of playtimes every day.
-A variety of structured Year 5 leaders are to be chosen and games are offered to provide lots of trained up by SGO in the new year. opportunities for children to join in, as well as the playground equipment which provides further opportunities for children to stay active in their own way during their break times Local engagement with clubs leading to sessions Children have had opportunities to be taught Continue to develop community links into for children being provided. by clubs specializing in different sports and the next academic year and extend this to providing different contexts for children to clubs that we have not yet had in school, demonstrate their skills. to further broaden the experiences of the children.
+Launch of Opal Play To develop children's play literacy and to encourage more active play at lunch times, this provision will be launched in September.
+Regular monitoring of resources and the impact of the scheme are scheduled for 2025/26, so the children can thrive through different play types that will be available.
+Opal play leaders This will provide children with the ability to promote sports and active play amongst their peers and younger children in school.
+They will be role models in sport to other children and actively encourage physical activity during playtimes every day.
+A Resources are being collected and organised in preparation of the launch of Opal play.
+Children will be trained by members of staff, and be part of the Opal play team.

+variety of structured games are offered to provide lots of opportunities for children to join in, as well as the playground equipment which provides further opportunities for children to stay active in their own way during their break times.
+Local engagement with clubs leading to sessions Children have had opportunities to be taught Continue to develop community links into for children being provided. by clubs specializing in different sports and the next academic year and extend this to providing different contexts for children to clubs that we have not yet had in school, I order to further broaden the experiences demonstrate their skills of the children.
 Festival of Sport held at Kidgate All children participated in a whole day of Organise another event, again with local varied and structured sports.
-Children and clubs and inspirational speakers to inspire staff were inspired by world-class athletes, the next generation of athletes. who ran sessions with every year group and shared their sporting journey in an assembly.
-Local clubs participated in the day to provide the children with a experiences of activities and sports.
+Children and clubs and inspirational speakers to inspire staff were inspired by world-class athletes, the next generation of athletes.
+Some of who ran sessions with every year group and the local clubs who took part in our shared their sporting journey in an Festival of Sport commented on the assembly.
+Local clubs participated in the increase of members from the visit. day to provide the children with a experiences of activities and sports.